aathanor/ResearchSite/content/pri_complete_draft.md

 # Pattern-Recognition Identity (PRI)

-**Core theoretical proposal**: Pattern-Recognition Identity (PRI)âpattern and recognition are not two related events but a single event appearing as two when viewed through dualistic conceptual lenses.
+**Core theoretical proposal**: Pattern-Recognition Identity (PRI)Ã¢ÂÂpattern and recognition are not two related events but a single event appearing as two when viewed through dualistic conceptual lenses.

 According to PRI:

 * There are no patterns waiting to be recognized
 * There are no recognition processes that operate on patterns
-* There are pattern-recognition eventsâintegrated constellations of readiness that include what we analytically separate as "pattern," "recognition," and "recognizer"
+* There are pattern-recognition eventsÃ¢ÂÂintegrated constellations of readiness that include what we analytically separate as "pattern," "recognition," and "recognizer"

 When a cat-constellation becomes present, this IS the recognition of a cat.
 The cat-pattern and the cat-recognition are conceptual abstractions from what is actually one pattern-recognition event.